Honorary Curator Fay Aoyagi

 Fay Aoyagi - October 1, 2023

-Join the American Haiku Archives on Sunday, October 1, 2023 in celebrating Fay Aoyagi as its 2023–24 honorary curator.
-At a Zoom event scheduled for 7:00 p.m.
-Eastern Time, 4:00 p.m.
-Pacific Time, Fay will read a selection of her haiku, introduced by Patricia Machmiller, with AHA cochair Michael Dylan Welch serving as MC.
+American Haiku Archives celebrated Fay Aoyagi as its 2023–24 honorary curator with a Zoom event on October 1, 2023.
+Fay read a selection of her haiku, introduced by Patricia Machmiller, with AHA cochair Michael Dylan Welch serving as MC.

 Selected Haiku by Fay Aoyagi